Skip to content

 Capital Estimates

-In addition to amenities, elements such as water and power support infrastructure, native habitat restoration or creation, and water bodies are considered in the cost matrix based on acreage or age of park.
+In addition to amenities, elements such as water and power support infrastructure, native habitat restoration or creation, and water bodies were considered in the cost estimate based on acreage or age of park.

-The matrix includes soft costs, such as design fees, for each of these projects as well.
+The cost estimate also accounted for soft costs, such as design fees, for each of these projects as well.
 Soft costs for small projects are generally higher by percentage than large projects.
 This is due to the fact that regardless of the scale of the project, a certain level of project management and administrative work is required.
 For the purposes of this estimate, soft costs were averaged to 12%.

 AMENITIES, HABITAT, AND SOFT COSTS ARE INCLUDED IN OVERALL COST CALCULATIONS.